full

 Speaker:

-And there was no more communication after that, between emergency and
+and there was no more communication after that between

 Speaker:

-August Corcoran, nor was there between August Corcoran and Nathaniel, Leon.
+‘Emergency’ and August Corcoran, nor was there between August Corcoran

 Speaker: